When and how did you start to rap?

 Maybe it would be interesting to have live videos of female rappers.
 I think the concept is sick.
 Since I want to give women more visibility, especially in my Microphone Clubs, it is a goldmine and I’m very happy!

-Find D’ de Kabal on his website.
+Find D’ de Kabal on YouTube.

 © Photo : Alma